-- are registered under the Securities Act and will not be subject to restrictions on transfer; - will bear a different CUSIP and ISIN number than the Old Notes; - · will not entitle their holders to registration rights; and - will be subject to terms relating to book-entry procedures and administrative terms relating to transfers that differ from those of the Old Notes.
+- are registered under the Securities Act and will not be subject to restrictions on transfer; - will bear a different CUSIP and ISIN number than the Old Notes; - · will not entitle their holders to registration rights; and - will be subject to terms relating to book-entry procedures and administrative terms relating to transfers that differ from those of the Old Notes,

 (ii) cause the registration statement to be declared effective under the Securities Act, (iii) offer the New Notes in exchange for surrender of the Old Notes and (iv) consummate the exchange offer on or before December 31, 2009.
 American will keep the exchange offer open for not less than 20 business days after the date notice of the exchange offer is mailed to the Noteholders.
 For each Old Note validly tendered to the Trustee pursuant to the exchange offer and not withdrawn by the holder thereof, the holder of such Old Note will receive a New Note having a principal amount equal to that of such tendered Old Note.
 Interest on each New Note will accrue from the last Payment Date on which interest was paid on the tendered Old Note in exchange thereof or, if no interest has been paid on such Old Notes, from the Issuance Date.
-As part of the terms of the exchange offer, Old Notes accepted for exchange will not accrue interest for any period from and after the last interest payment date on which interest was paid or duly provided for on such Old Notes, will not accrue any interest.
+As part of the terms of the exchange offer, Old Notes accepted for exchange will not accrue interest for any period from and after the last interest payment date on which interest was paid or duly provided for on such Old Notes prior to the Issuance Date of the New Notes or, if no such interest has been paid or duly provided for on such Old Notes, will not accrue any interest.